Paul-Dech/aeropytools/README.md

 # aeropytools
-Python tools for handling, plotting and handling numerical results in the field of Aerodynamics.
+Python tools for loading, plotting and handling numerical results in the field of Aerodynamics.